DanWahlin/NodeExpressMongoDBDockerApp/README.md

 4. Run `docker-compose up`

+5. Run `docker ps -a` and note the ID of the Node container

+6. Run `docker exec -it <nodeContainerID> sh` (replace <nodeContainerID> with the proper ID) to sh into the container

+7. Run `node dbSeeder.js` to seed the MongoDB database

+8. Type `exit` to leave the sh session

-5. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) in your browser to view the site.
+9. Navigate to http://localhost:3000 (http://192.168.99.100:3000 if using Docker Toolbox) in your browser to view the site.
 This assumes that's the IP assigned to VirtualBox - change if needed.

 ##To run the app with Node.js and MongoDB (without Docker):